themagicalmammal/howtolinux/README.md

 ### Audio Tools
 #### 1. [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/)
 PulseAudio is a sound server.
-The sounds in your applications passes through PulseAudio.
+The sounds in your applications pass through PulseAudio.
 That way, you can use various techniques to manipulate these sounds before you can hear them.
 This is a good replacement for Dolby.
-It also optimises the quality of your sound.
+It also optimizes the quality of your sound.
 ```bash
 sudo apt install pulseaudio pavucontrol -y
 ```
 #### 2. [Audacity](https://www.audacityteam.org/)
-Audacity is an open-source software, easy-to-use, multi-track audio editor and allows users to record sound, and edit sound clips.
+Audacity is open-source software, easy-to-use, multi-track audio editor and allows users to record sound, and edit sound clips.
 ```bash
 flatpak install org.audacityteam.Audacity -y
 ```